-SMC operations were audible during the day, inaudible during the evening, and barely audible during the night-time periods of the operator attended noise surveys at this location.
-During the day and night-time operator attended noise survey, SMC operations generated an LAeq(15minute) noise contribution of 25 dBA and 19 dBA respectively.
-During the night-time, SMC generated an LA1(1minute) noise level of up to 20 dBA.
+SMC operations were audible during all periods of the operator attended noise surveys.
+During the day, evening, and night-time operator attended noise surveys, SMC operations generated an LAeq(15minute) noise contribution of less than 30 dBA, 32 dBA, and 36 dBA respectively.
+During the night-time, SMC generated an LA1(1minute) noise level of up to 40 dBA